 Under certain circumstances, including a downgrade of the Authority's revenue bond ratings below investment grade, the Swap Agreements may be terminated, at which time the Authority may be required to make a substantial termination payment to the applicable Counterparty.

-Termination payments payable pursuant to the Swap Agreements are secured by a lien on 1976 Sales Tax Revenues subordinate to the lien which secures the Bonds, Parity Obligations and Subordinate Obligations.
-It cannot be predicted at this time what the value of such termination payments owed by the Authority would be if any of the Swap Agreements were to be terminated; however, such termination payments could be substantial.
-To the extent that the Authority did not have sufficient funds on hand to make any such payment, it is likely that the Authority would seek to borrow such amounts through the issuance of additional Bonds or otherwise.
-For a further discussion regarding the Authority's existing swaps (including swaps that have liens on the 1976 Sales Tax) and potential risks in connection therewith, see APPENDIX B-"AUTHORITY AUDITED FINANCIAL STATEMENTS FOR FISCAL YEAR ENDED JUNE 30, 2010, Note 7(d) and 7(e)."
+Termination payments payable pursuant to the Swap Agreements are secured by a lien on 1976 Sales Tax Revenues subordinate to the lien which secures the Bonds, Parity Obligations and Subordinate Obligations; such termination payments could be substantial.
+If the Swap Agreements were terminated as of September 1, 2011, the Authority would owe an aggregate termination payment of approximately \$23,272,550 to the counterparties under the Swap Agreements.
+To the extent that the Authority does not have sufficient funds on hand to make any such payment, it is likely that the Authority would seek to borrow such amounts through the issuance of additional Bonds or otherwise.
+For a further discussion regarding the Authority's existing swaps (including swaps that have liens on the 1976 Sales Tax) and potential risks in connection therewith, see APPENDIX B - "AUTHORITY AUDITED FINANCIAL STATEMENTS FOR FISCAL YEAR ENDED JUNE 30, 2010, Note 7(d) and 7(e)."